ashander/stat-rethink/hw1ashander.md

 ## 2a

- Simulating the number of boys born in 200 births using `rbinom`, 10000 replicates
+  Now, we simulate the number of boys born in 200 births using `rbinom`, 10000 replicates:

 ```r
 # define a function to use in simulations